isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-stripper-for-metal/index.md

 However, the stripper will eat through nitrile, rubber, and latex gloves, and thus you must be careful when handling it - use only gloves made from butyl rubber.
 The product is also budget-friendly, and thus the stripping gel will give you great value for your money.
 Further, the citrus scent makes the paint stripper great for indoor use - it's also bio-degradable and won't be hazardous to the environment.

-The stripper will easily remove many polyurethane layers, lacquer, [acrylic](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/), shellac, enamel, and latex on masonry, wood, and metal.
+The stripper will easily remove many polyurethane layers, lacquer, [acrylic](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/),shellac, enamel, and latex on masonry, wood, and metal.
 However, you must ensure proper ventilation when you're using the stripper for indoor purposes - this reduces the chances of vapour contamination.

 Pros: - Bio-degradable paint stripper formula - Suitable for indoor use but with proper ventilation to avoid vapour disturbance - Easy to apply using just a brush on metal or wood - The citrus scent makes the stripper attractive and sweet to use - It'll easily strip multiple paint layers including polyurethane, lacquer, acrylic, shellac, enamel, and latex